ahmdkhalil/Skincare_Recommender_Systems/README.md

 1. MSE:  1.8
 2. RMSE:  1.3

 If were to compare results to the first model.
-Definitely SVD is better choice.
+Definitely SVD is a better choice.

 ## Future Works: